How to Create a New Background in Adobe Photoshop

 Larson wanted to match the lighting of the model with that of the background.
 To do this, duplicate the New Background layer, move it above the model layer, and choose Filter > Blur > Average.
 Option-click (or alt-click) between the green layer and the model layer to create a clipping mask.

 With the green layer selected, set the Blend Mode to Soft Light, and reduce the Opacity setting.
 Larson applied a dark blue Solid Color adjustment layer to give each of the layers below it a finishing color cast.
-Set the Blend Mode to Soft Light and also reduce the adjustment layer’s Opacity setting.
+Set the Blend Mode to Soft Light, and reduce the adjustment layer’s Opacity setting.

 With a new background, you can take your photos’ subjects anywhere in the world (or even out of this world).
 Start exploring today.